Patchx/Patchx.github.io/_posts/2017-12-03-gw2-keybindings.markdown

 <h2>Conclusion</h2>

 <p>That's it!
-I hope you find that helpful - and let me know if you have any other ideas on on keybind setups!</p>
+I hope you find that helpful - and let me know if you have any other ideas on keybind setups!</p>

 <br>